-abolish (formally end a law, system, etc.): They should abolish the tax altogether. cancel (decide or announce that a planned event will not now take place): I feel much better now, so I am going to cancel my doctor’s appointment. do away with (put an end to, get rid …
+abolish (formally end a law, system, etc.): They should abolish the tax completely. cancel (decide or announce that a planned event will not now take place): I feel much better now, so I will cancel my doctor’s appointment. do away with (put an end to, to get rid of): …

 Read More »young

-young (having lived or existed for only a short time; not old): young children/animals/trees teenage (between 13 and 19 of age): We have two teenage children. teen American informal (teenage): He is too old now for teen parties. juvenile (relating to young people): Juvenile crime is increasing at a …
+young (having lived or existed for only a short time; not old): young children/animals/trees teenage (between the ages of 13 and 19): We have two teenage children. teen American informal (teenage): He is now too old for teen parties. juvenile (relating to young people): Juvenile crime is rising at …

 Read More »work

-work (activity that you do regularly to earn money): I started work when I was 16. employment (work that you do for a person or company to earn money): I was in permanent employment until the age of sixty. job (task or work that a person does to earn money): …
+work (activity that you do regularly to earn money): I started working when I was 16. employment (work that you do for a person or company to earn money): I held permanent employment until the age of sixty. job (task or work that a person does to earn money): …

 Read More »vacation